United Society Partners in the Gospel: Foundation and mission work in North America

 In New England, the Society had to compete with a growing Congregational church movement, as the Anglican Church was not established here.
 With resourceful leadership it made significant inroads in more traditional Puritan states such as Connecticut and Massachusetts.
 The SPG also helped to promote distinctive designs for new churches using local materials, and promoted the addition of steeples.
 The white church with steeple was copied by other groups and became associated with New England-style churches among the range of Protestant denominations.
 Such designs were also copied by church congregations in the Southern colonies.

 From 1702 until the American Revolution, the SPG had recruited and employed more than 309 missionaries to the American colonies that came to form the United States.
 Many of the parishes founded by SPG clergy on the Eastern seaboard of the United States are now listed among the historic parishes of the Episcopal Church.
 SPG clergy were instructed to live simply, but considerable funds were used on the construction of new church properties.
 The SPG clergy were ordained, university-educated men, described at one time by Thomas Jefferson as "Anglican Jesuits."
 They were recruited from across the British Isles and further afield; only one third of the missionaries employed by the Society in the 18th century were English.
 Included in their number such notable individuals as George Keith, and John Wesley, the founder of Methodism (which was originally a movement within the Anglican Church).
-The SPG and all British officials were permanently expelled in 1776.
+The SPG and all British officials were permanently expelled from North America in 1776.